Glider: Global and Local Instruction-Driven Expert Router: Experiments

 \subsection{Ablation Study and Further Investigation}

 \paragraph{Ablation on the global routing scale $\alpha$.} To illustrate how the specialization and generalization abilities change as we scale the coefficient $\alpha$ of the global routing score, we conduct the ablation study of $\alpha$ ranging $\{1, 3, 10, 100, 1000, 3000\}$.
 As shown in Table~\ref{tab:instruction-coefficient}, we present experimental results of the T0 task set on both held-in and held-out tasks.
 For held-in tasks, \textit{i.e.}~T0-HI, \method{} can select the optimal $\alpha$ to scale the global routing score.
-For held-out tasks, \textit{i.e.}~\{T0-HO, BBH, BBL\}, \method{} produce either the optimal $\alpha$~(for BBH) or the sub-optimal $\alpha$ with slightly lower performance to the optimal ones~(for T0-HO and BBL).
+For held-out tasks, \textit{i.e.}~\{T0-HO, BBH, BBL\}, \method{} produce either the optimal $\alpha$~(for BBH) or the sub-optimal $\alpha$ with slightly lower performance to the optimal ones~(for T0-HO and BBL). \newtxt{Lastly, note that Phatgoose correspond to the setting where there is no global semantics used, i.e., $\alpha = 0$.}

 \paragraph{Ablation on the routing strategy.} There exists a trade-off between performance and efficiency when using different $\mathtt{top}\texttt{-}\mathtt{k}$ routing strategies~\citep{ramachandran2018diversity}.
 To investigate the impact of routing strategy in \method{}, we evaluate $\mathtt{top}\texttt{-}\mathtt{k}$ routing of $\mathtt{k}$ in $\{1, 2, 3\}$.
 Moreover, we further evaluate the $\mathtt{top}\texttt{-}\mathtt{p}$ routing~\citep{huang2024hardertasksneedexperts,zeng2024adamoetokenadaptiveroutingnull} of $\mathtt{p}$ in $\{25\%, 50\%, 75\%\}$, where each token selects experts with higher routing probabilities until the cumulative probability exceeds threshold $\mathtt{p}$.
 As shown in Table~\ref{tab:top-k-routing-ablation}, we can draw the following conclusions: ($1$)~For $\mathtt{top}\texttt{-}\mathtt{k}$ routing, $\mathtt{k}=2$ shows comparable or better performance than $\mathtt{k}=3$, particularly for T0-HO and BBH, while offering improved efficiency. ($2$)~For $\mathtt{top}\texttt{-}\mathtt{p}$ routing, higher $\mathtt{p}$ values consistently yield better performance at the cost of efficiency.
 Therefore, we use $\mathtt{top}\texttt{-}\mathtt{2}$ routing in \method{} by default.